jacksleight/statamic-memberbox/README.md

 ## Configuration

 The first thing you'll need to do is set Statamic's new user settings to the roles/groups you want member users to have.
 You can specify any roles/groups you like, but for a simple setup I would recommend a single group called `members`.
-To do this create a members group and then open `config/statamic/users.php` and update the `new_user_groups` setting:
+To do this you'll need to create a `members` group and then open `config/statamic/users.php` and update the `new_user_groups` setting:

 ```php
 'new_user_groups' => [